lazaroro-cell/Group_3_Baseball_Savant/README.md

 **Risks:**

-- Ignores defensive contributions and external factors; requires continuous monitoring of updated metrics.
+- The recommendations ignore defensive and baserunning contributions and external variables such as player health or mid-season trades.
+Continuous monitoring and model updates are essential.

 ---